Student Services and Resources

 studentlife.utoronto.ca/department/career-exploration-education

-The Career Exploration & Education team supports students and recent graduates as they build their future in our changing world.
+The Career Exploration & Education office supports students and recent graduates as they build their future in our changing world.
 They help students explore what they can do with their degree, discover job opportunities and further education.
+Their programs and services include career advising, career fairs, recruitment information sessions and more.

 Centre for Community Partnerships